dynamoose/dynamoose/docs/_docs/model.md

 **updateTimestamps**: boolean

 If true, the `timestamps` attributes will be updated.
 Will not do anything if timestamps attribute were not specified.
 Defaults to true.

+**updateExpires**: boolean

+If true, the `expires` attributes will be updated.
+Will not do anything if expires attribute were not specified.
+Defaults to false.

 **condition**: string